 In preparation for this workshop, projects in the various LIPs will need to fill out the research questionnaire attached.
 The questionnaires will be collated by the research leaders and circulated prior to the workshop.

 - Share findings from the different LIPs from the questionnaire

 - Develop global and local actor maps to identify and represent loci of power and agency that may inhibit/enable just cities

 - Devise ways to measure impact (and align with the formative evaluation where possible)

 - Design methodology for documenting impact in preparation for Workshop Two

-The purpose of the second workshop, to take place in late 2018, is to share findings on measuring impact and identify ways in which impact can be supported.
+The purpose of the second workshop, to take place in late 2018, was to share findings on measuring impact and identify ways in which impact can be supported.

-Preparation for this workshop will involve implementing the measurement criteria designed in Workshop One.
+Preparation for this workshop involved implementing the measurement criteria designed in Workshop One.
 The workshop will have the following objectives:

 - Share findings on impact of projects